 Solo uses a worker-first mentality after talking to thousands of workers and finding out that they find the unpredictability of gig work apps frustrating and a little scary.

-It’s no secret that app workers have it harder when it comes to finding the proper resources and processes to do their jobs efficiently.
+It’s no secret that app workers have it harder when it comes to finding the proper resources to do their jobs efficiently.

 Solo gathers various data points that you generate when you’re driving for Uber or Lyft, picking up for DoorDash, or doing any other app job.
 Then, Solo analyzes that data and provides actionable insights for you to start using immediately to become more efficient.